5ecompendium/bestiary/_creatures/augrek-brighthelm.md

 ***Dwarven Resilience.*** Augrek has advantage on saving throws against poison.

+### Roleplaying Information

-***Roleplaying Information.*** Sheriff's Ddeputy Augrek guards the southwest gate of BRyn Shander and welcomes visitors to town.
+Sheriff's deputy Augrek guards the southwest gate of BRyn Shander and welcomes visitors to town.
 She has a good heart.

-Ideal: "You'll get farther in life with a kind word than an axe"

-Bond: "Bryn Shander is my home.
+**Ideal:** "You'll get farther in life with a kind word than an axe" **Bond:** "Bryn Shander is my home.
 It's my job to protect her."

-Flaw: "I'm head over heels in love with Sheriff Southwell.
+**Flaw:** "I'm head over heels in love with Sheriff Southwell.
 One day I hope to marry him."

 ### Actions